Maturity Rating and Reading Levels

 The author or editor determines the subjective minimum maturity age of the audience, ranging between 12 and 21.
 A commercial grammar app determines the read grade level (2–14) based on sentence structure and number of polysyllabic words.
 (There are 90 possible combinations.)

-The range of fictional story themes remain tangentially related to health, while appealing to different audiences.
+The range of fictional story themes remains tangentially related to health while appealing to different audiences.
 Within these miniseries, different episodes may vary in grade level among episodes.
-The initial maturity age and read grade is an average of the series.
+The initial maturity age and reading grade are an average of the series.

 The vocabulary of some information is written at an adult reading level.
 Hence, it may not be suitable for children even though there is nothing particularly objectionable to children.